deep-learning-for-humans/spam-slaya/README.md

   </tbody>
 </table>

-4. At this stage, go to the [API Library](https://console.cloud.google.com/apis/library).
-This is where we will enable the APIs required.
+4. At this stage, in the [API Library](https://console.cloud.google.com/apis/library), we can enable the APIs required.
 5. The API we are interested in and need access to, is the Gmail API.
 You can access this via the [direct link too](https://console.cloud.google.com/apis/library/gmail.googleapis.com).
 6. Click "Enable" to enable this API for the project.
 Once you enable it, it will take you to a API/Service details page which will show you usage of this API
 7. Now we must generate credentials.
 To do so, click on the "Credentials" tab, or use [this link](https://console.cloud.google.com/apis/api/gmail.googleapis.com/credentials).